Crimson Cowl: Justine Hammer

 Justine Hammer is daughter of Justin Hammer who dealt with disapproval from her own father so she constantly tries to prove her worthiness and uses the supervillain community to accumulate power for herself as the second Crimson Cowl.
-Shortly after the Avengers' and Fantastic Four's apparent deaths, the Crimson Cowl forms her own version of the Masters of Evil while working for Hydra to win New York City's crime families' favor which enrages the Thunderbolts led by Baron Helmut Zemo as a male Citizen V. When the Thunderbolts face the Masters of Evil in battle, the Crimson Cowl and her team escape when her teleportation ability creates a blinding flash in the first fight and she escapes for the second fight.
+Shortly after the Avengers' and Fantastic Four's apparent deaths, the Crimson Cowl forms her own version of the Masters of Evil while working for Hydra to win New York City's crime families' favor which enrages the Thunderbolts led by Baron Helmut Zemo as Citizen V. When the Thunderbolts face the Masters of Evil in battle, the Crimson Cowl and her team escape when her teleportation ability creates a blinding flash in the first fight and she escapes for the second fight.

 After the Thunderbolts turn on Zemo and Techno which caused villains and heroes alike to hate, the Crimson Cowl attempts to induct the group into the Masters of Evil.
 She sends Cyclone to bait the Thunderbolts into an ambush.
 After defeating the Thunderbolts, she attempts to blackmail the group into joining her, threatening to turn the group over to enemies.
 The Thunderbolts decline her offer and are saved by Hawkeye disguised as Dreadknight.

 The Masters of Evil, outnumbering the Thunderbolts with 25 members, then plan to use a weather machine to blackmail world leaders for one billion dollars.
 Hawkeye infiltrates the group, using Moonstone's reputation as a traitor for attempting to unmask the Crimson Cowl who teleported Dallas Riordan into her Crimson Cowl costume before her so-called unmasking.
 During a battle between the V-Battalion and the Thunderbolts, the Crimson Cowl teleports Riordan to her hideout on the border of Symkaria and Latveria as a prisoner.
 The female Citizen V fights the Crimson Cowl, culminating in Riordan falling off a bridge while unmasking her.

 Silver Sable allows Hammer to stay in Symkaria after inheriting her father's fortune, initially unaware that she is a supervillain.
 The Crimson Cowl creates a new incarnation of the Masters of Evil.
 Hawkeye, Songbird and Plantman defeat most members and convince several that the Crimson Cowl would kill the group with her father's biotoxin, inducting several members of the Masters of Evil into the Thunderbolts.
 She is defeated when Skein deconstructs her Crimson Cowl costume, leaving Hammer naked and allowing the Thunderbolts to place her in a cell.
 Hammer remained in custody while her Crimson Cowl cloak gets utilized by her ex-colleague.